labgem/microscope-user-doc/docs/content/compgenomics/integron.rst

 .. image:: img/IFelements.png

-Know more about `IntegronFinder <http://integronfinder.readthedocs.io/en/latest/>`_.
+Know more about `IntegronFinder <https://integronfinder.readthedocs.io/en/v2.0.2/>`_.

 **Reference:**

-`Cury J. et al. 2016.
-Identification and analysis of integrons and cassette arrays in bacterial genomes Nucleic Acids Research ; [PMID 27130947] <http://www.ncbi.nlm.nih.gov/pubmed/27130947>`_
+`Néron B. et al. 2022.
+IntegronFinder 2.0: Identification and Analysis of Integrons across Bacteria, with a Focus on Antibiotic Resistance in Klebsiella.
+Microorganisms vol. 10,4 700. <https://doi.org/10.3390/microorganisms10040700>`_

 How to access to Integrons data ?